jerryhgladinet/docs/admin/source/chapter03.rst

 .. note::

-    We recommend this Windows user and their credential be set up as a service account, meaning the password isn't subject to the maximum password days via local security policy.
+    We recommend this Windows user and his credential be set up as a service account, meaning the password isn't subject to the maximum password days via local security policy.
 The reason being, that, when it is time to rotate or change the user password, the connection here may be broken until the password is updated to match.

 **“Always access the storage using logon user identity”**